-Time: calendar, day, hour, minute, month, o'clock,
+- Time: calendar, day, hour, minute, month, o'clock

-Money: dime, dollar, nickel, penny, quarter,
+- Money: dime, dollar, nickel, penny, quarter

-Linear Measurement: inch, ruler, centimeter
+- Linear Measurement: inch, ruler, centimeter

 - You can make or buy clocks for the students to use and turn the hands to make the time.
 This activity is better as a large group as you can instantly check their work.

 For linear measurement, you can do the Can of Worms activity.
 This is simply cutting ribbon of different colors into various lengths and put them in a container.
 The students alone or in groups take out the worms and measure them, recording their answers.
 This is much more fun than a worksheet.

-This second of the lesson plans math vocabulary words 1st grade covers the geometry words:
+This lesson plan covers the geometry words:

-One good activity to reinforce these vocabulary words is to make a quilt.
+One good activity to reinforce these math vocabulary words is to make a quilt.
 Print out a grid of one inch squares.
 Have the shapes cut out of various colors of construction paper to fill in the squares.
 Some squares will have two triangles or two rectangles.

-For learning the three dimensional words, you have to use models of each form.
+For learning the three-dimensional words, you have to use models of each form.
 For practice on recognizing these words, the following games will be fun and educational.

 For this game you will need index cards and markers.
 Pick the vocabulary words that you want to reinforce, and write them on the cards with the definition on the back.
 If you are doing a geometry word like "triangle", you may just want the student to tell you how many sides it has.
 On three blank cards, write ZAP with lightning bolts or something explosive in nature.
 You might even put a wizard's hat and wand.
 Shuffle the cards and when a student gets the word right, whether reading it or defining it, the student keeps the card.
 When the ZAP card shows up, the student loses all his cards and his turn.
 The student with the most cards at the end of the game wins.